 When a mechanical balance is released, the beam goes through a series of oscillations.
 The frequency of these oscillations diminishes as time passes until they are almost imperceptible to the naked eye.
 At this point, optimal stabilization is achieved.
 This stabilization of the balance typically lasts for a very short period, after which the balance reading will usually drift.
 A similar situation occurs when a mass is placed on the pan of an electronic balance.
 Therefore, readings should be taken at the precise moment of achieving balance stability.
 This interval between the releasing of a pan on a mechanical balance, or the placing of a mass on an electronic balance, and the reading of the observation, varies from balance to balance.
 Stabilization time differs for all balances, even among those of the same type and model.
-Knowledge of the instrument is critical to correctly establish this time interval.
+Knowledge of the operating characteristics of each instrument is critical to correctly establish this time interval.
 Although manufacturers will usually state this value, it is necessary for the metrologist to verify its reliability.
-Many electronic balances have a stability signal incorporated into the design, but this also must be verified.
+Many electronic balances have a stability signal incorporated into the design, but stability also must be verified.
 All measurements in a calibration should be performed at the same time interval, and within the shortest time possible.

 All balances should be exercised before taking readings.
 A load equal to the load to be measured should be placed on the balance, a reading taken, and the pan arrested, if appropriate, or the weight removed from electronic balances.
 This operation should be repeated several times before readings are taken for measurement purposes.
 Once the balance has been "warmed-up", better repeatability will be achieved.
 Balances can be very accurate even when used without being exercised first, but improved results can be obtained by going through a "warm-up" procedure.
 If the larger variation present in initial weighings on a balance that has not been exercised is not significant to the measurement, the warm-up procedure may be minimized.
+The warm-up description provided here is not related to ensuring an instrument is plugged in and turned on, although following manufacturers recommendations regarding electronic warm-up periods are also important.

-To determine the repeatability of measurements when a balance has not been exercised versus its performance after being exercised, and to determine how much warm-up time is required, begin measurements starting with the unexercised balance and record the readings.
+To determine the repeatability of measurements when a balance has not been exercised versus its performance after being exercised, and to determine how much warm-up time or exercising is required, begin measurements using the process that will be used starting with the unexercised balance and record the readings.
 Repeat a series of measurements until you have obtained several measurements after the balance has been exercised.
-This test can be repeated over several days using the same objects and the results compared.
+This process can be repeated over several days using the same objects and the results compared.
 The readings obtained when using an unexercised balance are likely to show a slightly larger variation than those obtained after the balance has been exercised.
-Balance drift is likely to be larger initially and then reach a steady state when the balance has been "warmed-up".
+Balance drift is likely to be larger initially and then reach a steady state when the balance has been exercised.

-4. Comparison (Substitution) Weighing - Mechanical Balance
+4 Comparison (Substitution) Weighing - Mechanical Balance